NyanyanKat/Video_Sharing_App/README.md

 # 1 About

 Functional Youtube-like application with CRUD functionalities
-Built with React, Redux, and Express Server, utilizing reusable components
+Built with React, Redux, Express Server, MongoDB, and Firebase

 # 2 Features